sorz2122/immich-shared-album-sync/README.md

 ---

-The Immich logo (`public/immich-logo.svg`) is the property of the [Immich](https://github.com/immich-app/immich) project, used here only to identify compatibility.
-This is an unofficial, community-built tool and is not affiliated with or endorsed by the Immich project.
+The Immich logo (`public/immich-logo.svg`) belongs to the [Immich](https://github.com/immich-app/immich) project and is used only to indicate compatibility.

+This is an unofficial community project and is not affiliated with or endorsed by the Immich project.